oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

         <copy>mv <path of the private key> ~/.oci/</copy>
         ```

-    To Know more about about how to create API Key and config file, Refer Lab-3 (Setup API Signing Key and Config File).
+    To know more about about how to create API Key and config file, Refer Lab-3 (Setup API Signing Key and Config File).
         ![](./images/oci-folder.png " ")

 3. Execute the Notebooks